urbancamo/urbancamo.github.io/adif-processor/adif-processor.md

 ### Bunkers on the Air

-Locations are bunker references and are accurate, so the bunker reference is normally good enough.
+Locations are bunker references and are accurate, so if you are near the bunker then the reference is good enough.
+As the activation zone is a 1km square around the bunker, if you are activating at any distance from the bunker consider providing a more accurate location reference.

 ***